mzattera/v4j/docs/004/index.md

 ![Most used terms](images/Terms.PNG)

-As expected from cluster analysis, beside terms that appear frequently in all clusters (such as **chey**, **daiin**, **dar**, and **dy**), there are terms characteristic of a single cluster; the table below shows them.
+As expected from cluster analysis, beside terms that appear frequently in all clusters (such as 'chey', 'daiin', 'dar', 'dy', and 'or'), there are terms characteristic of a single cluster; the table below shows them.

 ![Most used terms](images/Unique.PNG)

 It might be interesting to note that:

-- Most common terms in Herbal A pages (HA cluster) start with ch- or sh-; the latter prefix appearing only here,
+- Most common terms in Herbal A pages (HA cluster) start with 'ch-' or 'sh-'; the latter prefix appearing only here,

-- Pharmaceutical (PA cluster) common terms end in -ol, which is rare for other clusters.
-In addition, they seem to prefer the ok- or qok- prefix.
+- Pharmaceutical (PA cluster) common terms end in '-ol', which is rare for other clusters.
+In addition, they seem to prefer the 'ok-' or 'qok-' prefix.

-- Herbal B pages (HB cluster) prefer terms starting with qo(k)-.
+- Herbal B pages (HB cluster) prefer terms starting with 'qo-' and 'qok-'.

-- Zodiac (ZZ cluster) common terms mostly start with ot-, this is uncommon for other clusters.
+- Zodiac (ZZ cluster) common terms mostly start with 'ot-', this is uncommon for other clusters.
 Moreover, this cluster features single characters as common terms.

 ---